 We are interested in your experiences and ideas.
-Please contact Eleri

-  Griffiths to discuss current consultations.
+Please contact Eleri Griffiths to discuss current consultations.

-  Mudiad Meithrin will be responding by the end of March 2018
+Mudiad Meithrin will respond by mid March 2019.

-  Meithrin Miliwn – Mudiad meithrin’s response to Cymraeg 2050 - A million
+Meithrin Miliwn – Mudiad meithrin’s response to Cymraeg 2050 - A million Welsh speakers

-  Welsh speakers

 Please find below a copy of our recent Policy Newsletter.

 This is a list of Mudiad Meithrin’s response to past consultations from 2017 to this day.
 For a copy of the responses listed below or if you would like to see our responses before 2017 please contact: firstname.lastname@example.org

 Food and nutrition in childcare settings - best practice guidelines

 School funding in Wales – Mudiad Meithrin’s response

 Legislative Proposal to Remove the Defence of Reasonable Punishment

 The UK-EU Future Relationship

 Brexit and our land: Securing the future of Welsh farming